 Gingivitis can be a serious health condition, but with these few simple measures, your risk is greatly reduced or eliminated altogether.

-Do you have any questions for Dr. Ella Dekhtyar a Brooklyn dentist regarding gingivitis treatment in Brooklyn?
-Would you like to schedule an appointment with the top Brooklyn dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for a consultation.
+Do you have any questions for Dr. Ella Dekhtyar a Brooklyn dentist regarding gingivitis treatment in Brooklyn NY?
+Would you like to schedule an appointment with the top gum disease treatment specialists of Broadway Family and Cosmetic Dentistry, please contact our office for periodontal consultation.

 ☎ (718) 455-4400